 This price range reflects for-sale prices on Cars.com for this particular make, model and year.

 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

-Interior Front buckets are standard on both the SLS (Seville Luxury Sedan) and STS (Seville Touring Sedan) models and can be equipped with Cadillacs adaptive seating feature.
-Ten air cells in the upholstery change pressure about every 4 minutes to adapt the seat to the occupant and the way the passengers are sitting.
+Interior All Sevilles accommodate five passengers.
+Front bucket seats are standard and can be equipped with Cadillacs adaptive seating system.
+Ten air cells in the upholstery change pressure every 4 minutes or so to adapt the seat to its occupant and the way the passenger is sitting.

 A navigation system with touchscreen controls and a 5-inch color display screen in the dashboard are optional.
 GMs OnStar communication system is standard, and two premium services are available.
 As a safety feature, Web-browsing and e-mail capabilities do not function unless the car is stopped.

 Under the Hood The Sevilles 4.6-liter Northstar V-8 engine produces 275 hp in the SLS, while a 300-hp version goes into the STS.
 Both engines can run on regular fuel, but Cadillac recommends the use of premium gasoline for the best performance and fuel economy.
 Each engine works with a four-speed-automatic transmission.

 Safety Both Seville models have antilock brakes, traction control and side-impact airbags for the front seats.
 GMs StabiliTrak electronic stability system is also standard.